 While I still have other goals in other areas (such as losing some more pounds toward my ideal weight, learning to manage my energy to maximize my productivity output), the focus on people and connections is the key anchor that holds all my goals together.
-This will be the guiding point for my daily thoughts and behaviors every day in 2010.
+This will be the guiding point for my daily thoughts and behaviors every day for the year.

 Which Area Of Your Life Do You Want To Transform This Year?

 How about you?
-What is your 2010 Focus?
+What is your focus for this year?
 What is the key area in your life you want to transform this year to make it the best year ever?

 As mentioned above in point #4, your focus can be a message itself.
 One of my readers was telling me that 2009 had been a year where he had grown a lot as a person – particularly on the professional front and his health.
-His focus for 2010 is boost his productivity through “focusing on the big things“.
+His focus this year is boost his productivity by “focusing on the big things.”

-Another reader, Kimberly, said that her 2009 had been focused on others, and she now intends for 2010 to be “a year of focus for herself”, which I thought is a fabulous idea!
+Another reader, Kimberly, said that her 2009 had been focused on others, and she now intends for this year is to be “a year of focus for herself”, which I thought is a fabulous idea!
 To be able to truly help others, you need to first meet your own needs first and foremost.
-One of my clients’ focus for this year is “To live life to the fullest”, which is the central message behind all the 2010 he is going to achieve.
+One of my clients’ focus for this year is “To live life to the fullest”, which is the central message behind all the goals he has set for the year.

 There is no right or wrong answer on what your focus is.
 It just needs to (i) be a single theme you want to focus on in the whole year and (ii) resonate with what you feel is biggest block toward living your best life this year.

-Decide on your 2010 focus, then start living true to it immediately.
+Decide on your yearly focus, then start living true to it immediately.
 You will find that with a focus for the year, everything starts becoming a whole lot more coherent and things flow more naturally.
-Focus on this area and target to make the biggest progress and evolution this year than you ever have before.
+Target to make the biggest progress and evolution in this area this year than you ever have before. 😀